How to Create Symbolic Links in Ubuntu Linux

 Why Is My Symlink Broken?

-A broken symlink occurs when the target file is moved or deleted.
-To find all broken symlinks in a directory, use:
+A broken symlink occurs when the target file or directory it points to is moved, renamed, or deleted.
+To find all broken symlinks within a specific directory and its subdirectories, use the following command:

 find /path/to/check -xtype l